wpfleger96/Calculator/README.md

 In addition to the terms expressed in that policy, you are not to make any portion of your implementation of this project publicly available.
-This includes, but is not limitted to, posting snippets of your code on help websites.
+This includes, but is not limited to, posting snippets of your code on help websites.
 You may ask general questions about programming on these websites that relate to this project, but you must phrase such questions in a way that makes them independent of this project.
 If you copy material from the Web